Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Concluding Remarks

-Our analysis reveals that the differential branching ratio is reduced compared to the SM, indicating a significant deviation.
+Our analysis reveals that the differential branching ratio is reduced compared to the SM, with a minimal deviation.
 We observe a substantial contribution from new physics in the analysis of the forward-backward asymmetry.
-The deviations detected in the lepton flavor universality observable $R_{\Lambda_b}$ is clearly distinguishable, offering potential insights for future observations at the LHCb and Belle II experiments.
 It is crucial to gather more data from these experiments to fully understand the significance of the new physics contributions. \acknowledgments MKM acknowledges the financial support from IoE PDRF, University of Hyderabad.
-SS acknowledges the support of IoE project, University of Hyderabad and also IACS Kolkata institute funding for Research Associate-I. SS would like to thank Prof. Sourov Roy for the hospitality provided in their research lab.
+SS acknowledges the support of IoE project, University of Hyderabad and also IACS Kolkata istitute funding for Research Associate-I. SS would like to thank Prof. Sourov Roy for the hospitality provided in their research lab.
 DP extends appreciation for the support of Prime Minister's Research Fellowship, Government of India.
 RM would like to thank University of Hyderabad IoE project grant no. RC1-20-012.
 MKM extends sincere thanks to Dr. Suchismita Sahoo for the essential assistance in this work, also to Dr. Jacky Kumar and Dr. Girish Kumar for their valuable suggestions concerning the \textit{flavio} package.
+We would like to thank Papia Panda and Priya Mishra for useful discussions.